-Jobs for physical therapists and physical therapy assistants will grow by a whopping 27 to 29 percent through 2016, making this one of the fastest-growing jobs in the nation.
+Positions for physical therapists and physical therapy assistants are predicted to grow by a whopping 27 to 29 percent between the years of 2006 and 2016.
 Career education for physical therapy assistants may include studies in physiology, biomechanics, chemistry, and biology.
 CPR certification may also be required for employment, depending on state and local regulations.

 Physical Therapy Careers